RescueSocial/SNA-AH-Case-Reddit/README.md

 <br>This user's contributions got the lowest scores.
 <br>Lucaswebb (unverified)
 <br>This user's contributions got the highest scores.

-<br>Statistics over years.
+Statistics over years.
 <br>57.2% of 2020 contributions were made by newly created accounts (2018-2020).
 <br>88% of 2020 submissions were made by newly created accounts (2018-2020).
 <br>35% of the peak day contributions (04/02/2020) were made by newly created accounts (2018-2020).
 <br>65% of the peak day submissions (04/02/2020) were made by newly created accounts (2018-2020)

 #### <b>Overview - 2021</b>
-<br>About 20% of 2021 submissions were made by banned and unverified accounts.
+About 20% of 2021 submissions were made by banned and unverified accounts.

 The percentage of 2021 contributions made by Banned accounts 7.23%
 <br>Total banned accounts contributions in 2021 is 1323.